-As this plant is quite rare to find, you may need to strive a bit to get this plant.
-Worry not; we have brought together a list of online shops for your comfort.
+This plant is rare, so you may need to strive a bit to get this plant.
+Worry not; we have included a list of online shops for your comfort.

 Philodendron Rio is not too hard to care for.
 You can manage the requirements and grow yourself a beautiful variegated Philodendron Rio.

 |Watering||Regular watering every 10 days for mildly humid conditions.||A cup of water for every watering session with added misting for dry environments.|

 |Humidity||50-60%||Use a humidifier or pebble tray to boost the humidity|